Restaurants and businesses throughout Golden Isles offer modified services

 Bubba Garcia's-St. Simons Island

 The restaurants dining room and patio are both still open for seating.
 You can call in a to-go order at 912-634-0073 and pick it up at the window by the bar.
-Call the restaurant and let them know what kind of vehicle it will be and they will walk out the order.
-Kids Eat Free Monday is extended to every day that kids are out of school.
+Call the restaurant and let them know what kind of vehicle it will be, and they will bring out the order.
+Kids Eat Free Monday is extended to every day that students are out of school.
 That offer will be good for dine in or carry out.

 Cafe Frederica-St. Simons Island

-Cafe Frederica is open, but has revisited its cleaning procedures and implemented more stringent protocols during this time.
+Cafe Frederica is open but has revised its cleaning procedures and implemented more stringent protocols during this time.
 Seating has also been rearranged to be more spacious.
 This change will limit the amount of customers the restaurant can accommodate.
-The restaurant also offers pickup options as well, just call 912-638-6777, and they'll have the order ready.
+The restaurant also offers pickup options as well.
+Call 912-638-6777, and they can have the order ready.

 Certified Burgers & Beverage-St. Simons Island